AetherialMist/JavaLearning/lesson-001/README.md

 code inside the `src` folder will be compiled?
 So will any code files inside _packages_ and _sub-packages_ under the `src` folder!

-If you were to create a regular folder under `src`, Intellij won't know what to do with it, so regular folders are ignored.
-This means you MUST create packages using the User Interface (UI) of Intellij, and NOT your file browser or terminal!
+If you were to create a folder under `src` not using Intellij (File Explorer, terminal, or Finder), Intellij will automatically know that the new folder should be treated as a package.

+**_I thought you said packages were different from folders!_**

+This starts getting complicated, _really_ complicated, to explain.
+The short version is: packages are the folder structure for compiled code.
+They allow you to define _namespaces_ where your Java code exists, this helps prevent the JVM from being confused with where exactly the code is located.
+We will discuss this more in-depth in a later lesson.

 ![PackageCreated](images/PackageCreated.png)